vsrinivas/fuchsia/docs/gen/boot-options.md

 loaned to the rest of the system for potential borrowing.
 If false, decommit will return ZX_ERR_NOT_SUPPORTED.

+### kernel.ppb.replace-on-unloan=\<bool>
+**Default:** `false`

+This controls what happens when a loaned page is re-committed to its original contiguous VMO.
+If false, the page is evicted from where it is loaned from, requiring that content to be faulted back in.
+If true, the contents are copied to a new page that is swapped in to replace the loaned page.

 ### kernel.render-dlog-to-crashlog=\<bool>
 **Default:** `false`